aiogram/aiogram/docs2/api/methods/create_new_sticker_set.rst

 Imports:

 - :code:`from aiogram.methods import CreateNewStickerSet`
-- :code:`from aiogram.api.methods import CreateNewStickerSet`
+- :code:`from aiogram.methods import CreateNewStickerSet`
-- :code:`from aiogram.api.methods.create_new_sticker_set import CreateNewStickerSet`
+- :code:`from aiogram.methods.create_new_sticker_set import CreateNewStickerSet`

 In handlers with current bot
 ----------------------------